Like many PC games, it is very mod-friendly and well-supported with seasonal updates and rewards designed to keep players coming back for more.

 Mod: Deep Dive Secondaries on Normal Missions

-They say variety is the spice of life, and the Deep Dive Secondaries on Normal Missions mod proves it.
+They say diversity is the spice of life, and the Deep Dive Secondaries on Normal Missions mod proves it.

 Updated for Season 2, this mod introduces a new pool of random secondary objectives to normal mission types.